 You want to know if ChatGPT and Perplexity are recommending your product.
 Fair question.
-A growing set of free tools promises a quick answer.
-Many of them will give you a number.
+A growing set of free tools promises a quick answer, and most will give you a number.

-The number is not useless.
-But for a developer tool company trying to actually move that number, it is not enough.
+The number isn't useless.
+But for a developer tool company trying to actually move that number, it isn't enough.

 What an AI search visibility checker should actually tell you